OlenaBugaiova/datascience-and-ai-self-learning/README.md

 # Experience of an autodidact in Data Science and Artificial Intelligence

 Self-education starts with uncertainty.
-It offers the freedom to build your path that suits your skills, strength, background, and wishes step by step.
+It offers the freedom to build your path that suits your skills, strengths, background, and wishes step by step.
 Having no feedback for a long time can be tough and determines how much you believe in your choices.
-In some periods, you can feel the more you know the more you don't know.
+In some periods, I felt the more I know the more I don't know.
 Like climbing on top of a mountain, after reaching the peak you see new peaks from the Haight better.
 At the start, I felt lonely studying on my own.
 But during the journey I met enthusiasts from all over the world and found friends amazingly.
-Nowadays with the varietuy of courses self-education is an opportunity to learn from different perspectives, to live new experiences
+Nowadays with the variety of courses self-education is an opportunity to learn from different perspectives, to live new experiences